WhitmanCS370/sp24-lab13/README.md

     python3 app.py 20

+note: the code crashes if n(umber of columns) is greater than the width of the terminal window

 Use CTRL-X to quit.

 Finally, note that Wilson didn't give us a way to run the new code from Chapter 24 as an interactive text editor.